tangentsoft/pidp8i/README.md

 sufficient interference on an AM radio for you to hear the music, the very point of these demos.
 Until a way is found around this problem — what, low RFI is a *problem* now? — this option will default to "off".

+These options are all equivalent.

+#### --disable-\* or --without-\*

+Several components of the built OS/8 binary RK05 disk image which are installed by default can be left out of the build process to save space and build time by giving one of these flags:

+*   **basic-games** - Leave out the BASIC games and demos, most of which come from DEC's book "101 BASIC Computer Games."
+These are normally installed to `RKB0:`.

+*   **cc8** - Leave out Ian Schofield's native OS/8 CC8 compiler
+    normally installed to `RKA0:`

+*   **k12** - Leave out the 12-bit Kermit implementation normally
+    installed to `RKA0:`

+The `configure` script accepts both the `--disable-*` and `--without-*` forms of these options.

 #### --help